coverlet-coverage/coverlet/Documentation/Troubleshooting.md

 Process Id: 800, Name: dotnet
 ```

-**Every time you update code and rebuild new package remember to remove local nuget cache(`RMDIR "C:\Users\[winUser]\.nuget\packages\coverlet.collector" /S /Q`) otherwise you'll load old collector code because the package version wasn't changed**
+**Every time you update code and rebuild new package, remember to remove local nuget cache (`RMDIR "C:\Users\[winUser]\.nuget\packages\coverlet.collector" /S /Q`) otherwise you'll load old collector code because the package version wasn't changed**

 ## Enable injected tracker log

 Coverlet works thanks to ModuleTracker that is injected during instrumentation for every covered module.
-This piece of code is run as a part of tests and doesn't have any connection with coverlet.
+This piece of code is run as a part of tests and doesn't have any connection with Coverlet.

 We can collect logs from trackers through an enviroment variable

 ```
  set COVERLET_ENABLETRACKERLOG=1
 ```

-When enabled, tracking event will be collected in log file near to module location.
+When enabled, tracking event will be collected in a log file near to module location.
 File name will be something like `moduleName.dll_tracker.txt` and files with detailed hits will be in a folder named `TrackersHitsLog`.

 ## Enable msbuild task instrumentation debugging

 You can live attach and debug msbuild tasks with `COVERLET_MSBUILD_INSTRUMENTATIONTASK_DEBUG` env variable

 ```
  set COVERLET_MSBUILD_INSTRUMENTATIONTASK_DEBUG=1
 ```

 You'll get this message during test run

 ```
 dotnet test  -p:Include="[test_coverage.]"   -p:Exclude="[*.Test.*]*"   -p:CollectCoverage=true   -p:CoverletOutputFormat=cobertura   -p:CoverletOutput=coverage.cobertura.xml
 Coverlet msbuild instrumentation task debugging is enabled.
 Please attach debugger to process to continue